GregRos/parjs/README.md

 4. Reducing the parser overhead in certain situations.
 5. Make sure JavaScript code is optimized correctly by modern JavaScript engines, such as the V8 engine.

+## Implementation
+Parjs has a big difference between interface and implementation.

+Parsers are primarily created from scratch using the `Parjs` object, of type `ParjsStatic`.
+They can come in two interfaces: `LoudParser<T>` and `QuietParser`.
+Each of these inherits from the interface `AnyParser` that has the chraracteristics and combinators supported by both.

+Internally, the `Parjs` object actually is of the class [`ParjsParsers`](https://gregros.github.io/parjs/classes/parjs_internal.parjsparsers.html).

+All parsers, whether quiet or loud, are instances of the class [`ParjsParser`](https://gregros.github.io/parjs/classes/parjs_internal.parjsparser.html) wrapping an internal object of the class [`ParjsAction`](https://gregros.github.io/parjs/classes/parjs_internal_implementation.parjsaction.html).

+Loudness or quietness is communicated via the `isLoud` property of the action and the wrapping parser -- otherwise loud parsers and quiet parsers are identical.
+However, functions will throw exceptions if the loudness of the input parser was not as expected.

 ## Writing your own parser
 Parjs is meant to be very easy to extend, meaning writing your own parser is very simple.

 ### Parser flow
-When the `.parse` method is called, a `ParsingState` object is created.
+When the `.parse` method is called, a [`ParsingState`](https://gregros.github.io/parjs/interfaces/parjs_internal.parsingstate.html) object is created.
 This is a mutable object that indicates the state of the parsing process.
 Here are some of its members:

 	interface ParsingState {
 		readonly input : string;
 		position : number;
 		value : any;
-		readonly userState : any;
+		userState : any;
 		expecting : string;
 		kind : ReplyKind;
 		//...